expede/minimal-spanning-merkle-tree/README.md

 ## 2.2 Inlined DAG Payload

-The inlined DAG payload MUST contain the inlined
+The inlined DAG payload MUST contain the inlined DAG.
+The CID MAY be present, omited, or set to `null`.

 ``` ipldsch
 type InlineLink struct {